A nocturnal primate found in Southeast Asia, the slow loris is one of the only venomous mammals on Earth — and they're on the brink of extinction.

 The International Animal Rescue (IAR) founded the "Tickling Is Torture" campaign to raise awareness about what's happening to the slow loris.
-In addition to causing enormous stress in the animals, the viral videos of human tourists tickling or otherwise "playing" with the animal are making people think that its ok to purchase one as a domesticated pet, something that is definitely illegal.
+In addition to causing enormous stress to the animals, the viral videos of human tourists tickling or otherwise "playing" with the animal are making people think that it's okay to purchase one as a domesticated pet, something that is definitely illegal.

 While the lorises in these videos may appear fine, they are actually suffering — as is the entire species.
 The slow loris is in danger of extinction and individual people and human activity more broadly are most definitely to blame.

 Unfortunately, slow lorises are also slaughtered in Cambodia as a folk cure for stomach issues, broken bones, and even sexually transmitted diseases.
 There is absolutely no scientific evidence that these "cures" help any human ailments.
 Lorises are also losing their habitats to deforestation, especially in their native Vietnam, making them even more vulnerable to exploitation.

 But mostly, these animals are the victims of illegal trafficking.
 Slow lorises with clipped teeth cannot be released back into the wild because they are unable to hunt.
 IAR has a rescue center on the island of Java for slow lorises who are rescued from poachers or neglectful, illegal owners.